-One such scheme is the National Pension System (NPS), which is introduced by the Government of India.
+One such scheme is the National Pension System (NPS), which was introduced by the Government of India.
 The benefits of NPS hope to provide a post-retirement income to its subscribers.

 This is a market-linked scheme and contributions can be made to the scheme until retirement.
 Professional fund managers undertake the investment made in the scheme.
 Once you reach the age of 60, 60% of the corpus can be withdrawn, and with the other 40%, it is mandatory to purchase an annuity - this helps create income even post-retirement.

-If you are planning to invest in a scheme which is going to come in handy when the sun sets, then it is important to know more about the scheme.
+If you are planning to invest in a scheme that is going to come in handy when the sun sets, then it is important to know more about the scheme.

 The NPS is a scheme that does not allow premature withdrawal.
 However, under special circumstances, it permits partial withdrawals.
 There are two categories available to the investors:

 This does not permit withdrawals.
-They can only be made post concluding the exit conditions that are prescribed in the scheme.
+They can only be made after concluding the exit conditions that are prescribed in the scheme.